H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 #### 5.8.2 ChromaDB Response Structure

 ChromaDB responses contain parallel lists of IDs, distances, metadatas, and documents, where metadata entries include the identifiers needed to rejoin to GBIM entities or to registry rows in `local_resources`.
-This structure underpins traceable, explainable RAG behavior and supports reconstruction of which memory elements contributed to a given ensemble answer.
+This structure underpins traceable, explainable RAG behaviour and supports reconstruction of which memory elements contributed to a given ensemble answer.

 ---